GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_2.md

 - Use this command with caution!
 - Linux gives users a lot of freedom - one of the great aspects of this OS
   - However this comes with the drawback that the system may not stop your from deleting important files
-- Let's view some information with `rm --help`
+- Let's view some information with `man rm`

 - **Question**
   - which arguments should we use to be cautious when deleting files?